Aimé-Jules Dalou (French, 1838-1902)

 La Verite Meconnue (“The Truth Revealed”), 1900

-Bronze with brown patina, 13 1/4 H. inches
+Bronze, brown patina, 13 ¼ H. inches

-Signed DALOU and inscribed Susse Fres Edt Paris Cire Perdue; approx.
+Inscribed: Susse Fres Edt Paris Cire Perdue

 The present model, known as La Vérité Méconnue or The Truth Revealed, belongs to a series of female nudes that Dalou produced between 1890 and 1900.